Clinical-Genomics/scout/docs/admin-guide/institute.md

 Phenotype groups is a feature on institute level.
 So each institute can have their own set of phenotype groups.
 There is a default set of phenotype groups that all institutes will have access to, those are described in `scout.constants.phenotype`.
-To overwrite or add phenotype groups use
+To overwrite or add phenotype groups use cli function `scout update groups`.
+If specifying groups in a file, use a `csv` file where column one holds HPO-ids on the format `HP:0000001`.
+Second column is optional and can include abbreviations for the phenotype groups.

 ```bash
 $scout update groups --help
 Usage: scout update groups [OPTIONS] INSTITUTE_ID